clairemerot/Tutorial_SV/README.md

 # Tutorial_SV
 This is half-a-day training about SV detection using diverse sets of data.
+We will use a dataset provided by my collaborators and myself (C. Mérot) including short-reads, long-reads and assemblies of the seaweed fly _Coelopa frigida_.
+This species is interesting for its large polymorphic inversions.
+To ensure efficient computational time, we will work on a dummy genome.
+I also made dummy labels for the samples to simplify the dataset.

 ## 01 - Using SNPs & local PCA to detect haploblocks putatively representing large rearrangements
+In preparation for this analysis I have selected 22 samples (called A to V) sequenced with illumina short-reads 150 paired-end.
+On those samples we would like to call genetic variants, starting with SNPs.
+The distribution of SNP variation and linkage disequilibrium can be very informative to detect putative non-recombining haploblocks, which may be large structural rearrangements like inversions.

+To save energy (running it only once) and time), I pre-processed the data for you.
+I used (fastp https://github.com/OpenGene/fastp) to trim for adaptor and assess quality.
+Then I used bwa-mem (https://arxiv.org/abs/1303.3997) to align the sequences on the genome, and samtools to sort and index the resulting bam files.
+I also ran a deduplication module from Picardtools to remove PCR-duplicates (https://github.com/broadinstitute/picard/tree/master/src/main/java/picard/sam/markduplicates).
+Then I used bcftools mpile up to call SNPs into a vcf file (https://samtools.github.io/bcftools/howtos/variant-calling.html).

 ## 02 - Comparing assemblies for large rearrangements
 The ideal dataset to confirmlarge rearrangements would be fully-assembled assemblies, although those will rarely be available for non-model species.